jcuartas/Juan-s-PDF-Merger/README.md

 # Juan-s-PDF-Merger
-Simple program for merging PDF files preserving the pages as they are.
+Simple program for merging PDF files, preserving the pages as they are.

 This program is on its first version.
 I developed it as I was looking for choices to merge PDF files with hyperlinks where the text did not match with the link.
 After trying with different programs, I could not find any one which solved this issue.
 I found one but